-- are monitoring your CBA and reporting to their organizations if it appears the CBA supports or refutes any of their organizations' equities (enforcers); - have been directed to slow down your CBA so that it doesn't interfere with initiatives being promoted by their organizations (saboteurs); - are waging personal campaigns to cure certain areas they believe to be defective in DOD, and view your CBA as a means to those ends (zealots); - give long philosophical speeches that may or may not make any sense, but prevent your meetings from accomplishing anything (bloviators); - are attending your meetings because their organization has no idea what else to do with them (potted plants); - are convinced that your assessment is a cover story for a secret plot to destroy their interests (conspiracy theorists); - are attending your meetings to as a means to generate work for their organizations (war profiteers); - have been directed to ensure that your CBA doesn't result in additional work for their organizations (evaders); and
+- are monitoring your CBA and reporting to their organizations if it appears the CBA supports or refutes any of their organizations' equities (enforcers); - have been directed to slow down your CBA so that it doesn't interfere with initiatives being promoted by their organizations (saboteurs); - are waging personal campaigns to cure certain areas they believe to be defective in DoD, and view your CBA as a means to those ends (zealots); - give long philosophical speeches that may or may not make any sense, but prevent your meetings from accomplishing anything (bloviators); - are attending your meetings because their organization has no idea what else to do with them (potted plants); - are convinced that your assessment is a cover story for a secret plot to destroy their interests (conspiracy theorists); - are attending your meetings to as a means to generate work for their organizations (war profiteers);

-• are forthright and competent individuals who want to get you relevant information and useful advice that will help you succeed (professionals).
+- have been directed to ensure that your CBA doesn't result in additional work for their organizations (evaders); and - are forthright and competent individuals who want to get you relevant information and useful advice that will help you succeed (professionals).

 In a perfect world, your working group would consist only of professionals.
 But it will not.
-Furthermore, you can't pick your working group; they are ambassadors chosen by their owning organizations, and they can only be replaced under extraordinary circumstances.
-So, what can you do?
+Moreover, this group isn't really a working group in the sense that you can rely on getting work out of them; they are really an oversight group.
+Furthermore, you can't pick your working group, as they are ambassadors chosen by their owning organizations, and they can only be relieved under extraordinary circumstances.

+So what can you do?